Lightspeed Core Providers

 - Before each request, Lightspeed checks if the token has expired

-- For service mode: the token is passed via
+- The token is passed via

 Token security: